 Napoleon made one last attempt to recapture his kingdom.
 He escaped from Elba and in March 1815 landed in France.
 The army and much of the nation flocked to him; the Bourbons fled.
-Wellington defeated Napoleon once and for all near the little Belgian village of Waterloo (see Figure 4).
-After Waterloo Napoleon realised that his cause was hopeless and surrenderedto the British.
+Wellington defeated Napoleon once and for all near the little Belgian village of Waterloo (Fig 4).
+After Waterloo Napoleon realized that his cause was hopeless and surrendered to the British.
 He was exiled to the remote Atlantic island of St. Helena, where he lived a further five and a half years in a closely guarded confinement – a shadow of a man who had ruled Europe.

 In the eighteenth century, European states had been like so many squares of a chessboard into which sovereigns moved their men as they pleased.
 Napoleon played this game on a more extensive scale than anyone.
 He reorganized Germany, which had been a patchwork of over 300 tiny marks, principalities, dukedoms, and bishoprics, as well as the larger states of Austria and Prussia, and reduced their numbers to 39.
 He abolished (in 1806) the meaningless title Holy Roman Empire and set up the Confederation of the Rhine which was completely subordinated to France.
 But this had unexpected results.
 For, under more centralised control, the Germans saw French domination for what it was – the rule of one people over another.
 They also saw that they had more in common with each other than the French – language, race, culture, and territory.
 So they united in the face of their common foe.
 And the same thing happened all over Europe.
 Hatred of the French showed the people of Italy, Belgium, and Spain that they existed as separate units, and had the right to object to a rule they resented, whether of an alien conqueror or even their own despotic governments.
 So into the 19th century came a spirit of Nationalism, and, closely allied, Liberalism.